HiepTLe/GCPGoLang/docs/github-actions-integration.md

 If you encounter authentication errors:
 - Verify the service account has the necessary permissions
-- Check that the Workload Identity Federation is set up correctly
+- Check that the Workload Identity Federation is set up correctly using `./scripts/get-wif-info.sh`
+- Try cleaning up and recreating WIF resources with `./scripts/cleanup-wif.sh` followed by setup
 - Ensure all GitHub secrets are properly set

 ### Policy Evaluation Failures